Services & Fees

 - There is usually no charge for insect identifications.
 If the specimen requires extra time and effort (Keyout ID) then the lab will contact you before proceeding.

-MSU Plant & Pest Diagnostics does not test for pesticide residues in-house, however, a list of recommended agencies who conduct such tests is available upon request.
+MSU Plant & Pest Diagnostics does not test for pesticide residues in-house, however, a list of recommended agencies that conduct such tests is available upon request.

 Contact us for procedures not described above.